arutarimu/MenuParser/README.md

 ## Usage
 Unfortunately, it can only be used on a small chunk of the menu at a time.
 It also can't be used on poor quality pictures or photos, because of the OCR technology limitations.
-* First, you need to make sure the image is parsable.
+* _First_, you need to make sure the image is parsable.
 A region of the menu must be chunked out and rows should be distinct.
 For example, you *have* to chunk the region like this:
 `Something Delicious        1.99`
 `Something Really Delicious 13.99`